 Eight limestone grotesques, perched on Dyche Hall, have watched over KU for the past 114 years.
 In fall 2017, these iconic, mythical beasts were taken down and moved into the Museum to preserve them from further weathering.

 We’ve launched a project to re-carve and replace them on the Dyche Hall pedestals, as well as protect and exhibit the originals.
-The project will be led by local artists Karl and Laura Ramberg and KU architecture faculty Keith and Amy Van de Riet, who are combining traditional stonecraft with modern 3D imaging.
+The project is being led by local artists Karl and Laura Ramberg and KU architecture faculty Keith and Amy Van de Riet, who are combining traditional stonecraft with modern 3D imaging.

 Over the past four years, KU paleontologists led by David Burnham have discovered T. rex fossils and brought them back to KU.
 You can be a part of this adventure by supporting the students and staff participating in the expedition.